rileyKippes/mern/README.md

 MERN Stack Webserver by Riley Harlan Kippes

 Features include being able to register, log in, log out, and view your personal account.
-You can also chat on the chat box
+You can also chat on the chat box, and send direct messages to each other.

+Being pretty was not a concern, function was.

 To Build, run "npm run build"